-As COVID-19 vaccination rates rise and restrictions are loosened, you may be looking for answers and advice on how, when, and why you need to wear a mask when you leave the house.
+As the pandemic continues, you may be looking for answers and advice on how, when, and why you need to wear a mask when you leave the house.
 Wearing a mask can still help limit the spread of COVID-19 in your community, but doing so can cause anxiety for some.

 These are some commonly asked questions about wearing a mask.

 How do I wear a mask safely?

 A mask may seem like something you just put on and take off, but believe it or not, there are a few specific steps you can take to make your mask as effective as possible in reducing your chances of spreading germs.
 These include:

 - Wash your hands before putting on your mask